LegacyModdingMC/UniMixins/README.md

 # UniMixins

-UniMixins is a Mixin loader for Minecraft 1.7.10 designed for maximum compatibility.
+UniMixins is a Mixin loader for Minecraft 1.7.10 (with partial 1.8.9~1.12.2 support) designed for maximum compatibility.
 It aims to combine the features of as many mixin loaders as possible, and its modular nature makes it possible to use along other loaders if desired.

 ## Background